 - Growing, modernising and leveraging our World Class Hospital Network: - Group capital expenditure for FY23 is expected to be in the range \$0.85bn-1.0bn.
-Investment in greenfield and brownfield development and growth initiatives is expected to be in the range \$515-570m.
-This investment is underpinned by: - ~ Demographic trends driving strong demand for healthcare services in western countries; - ~ Advances in clinical practise improving patient outcomes and extending life expectancy; - The elective surgery backlog created by the pandemic combined with an increase in demand for some non-surgical services such as cancer treatment: - ~ Increased Government focus on the importance of investment in maintaining strong, efficient health care systems. - Moving purposefully into New & Adjacent Services: - Ramsay will continue to assess bolt on and partnership opportunities in all regions; - Investment in digital and data initiatives to transform the business and drive efficiencies will be accelerated to leverage Ramsay's existing business base, support margins and deliver an integrated healthcare experience for patients; - Investment in meeting the increasing demand in mental health services across our markets will continue including the roll-out of a further 10 psychology clinics in Australia in FY23 and a number of investment and bolt on opportunities in the Elysium business;
+Investment in greenfield and brownfield development and growth initiatives is expected to be in the range \$515-570m - Moving purposefully into New & Adjacent Services: - Ramsay will continue to assess bolt on and partnership opportunities in all regions; - Investment in digital and data initiatives to transform the business and drive efficiencies will be accelerated to leverage Ramsay's existing business base, support margins and deliver an integrated healthcare experience for patients; - Investment in meeting the increasing demand in mental health services across our markets will continue including the roll-out of a further 10 psychology clinics in Australia in FY23 and a number of investment and bolt on opportunities in the Elysium business; - Growth initiatives will include investment in diagnostics and day surgeries in all markets. - Extract the highest potential value through Operational Excellence: